sergeybykov85/ic-storage-service/README.md

     * Getting resource details by its id and getting direcotry details by its name
     * Model of http headers  which could be modified (access control) which might be used while processing http query request

 ***
-## Attention:
-Chunk upload, http endpoint are not a part of the Milestone#1.
-It will be delivered in the next milestone as it was declared.
-Some methods and data model were declared but will be utilized in the milestone#2.

-***

 # TODO:
 ## Milestone 2

-***

 ***